LiXiaoB/machine_learning_implementation/README.md

 # ML Implementation from Scratch
-This project is my personal implementations of ML algorithms powered by Numpy, scipy, Pandas and Matplotlib.
-With easy-to-read documents/comments, it can be used for educational purpose.
+This project is my personal implementations of ML algorithms powered by Numpy, Scipy and Matplotlib.
+With its easy-to-read documents/comments, it can be used for educational purpose.

 Formula reference books:
 - *Bishop's [Pattern Recognition and Machine Learning](https://www.microsoft.com/en-us/research/people/cmbishop/#!prml-book)*